localvoid/ivi/packages/ivi/README.md

 ## Setup

-It is an optional step, ivi templates will work without any precompilation for Client-Side Rendering, but it is highly recommended to use precompilation to improve performance and reduce code size.
+ivi templates will work without any precompilation for Client-Side Rendering, but it is highly recommended to use precompilation to improve performance and reduce code size.

 ### Vite